11 Useful Gifts For Triathletes Who Already Have Everything

 2. A TRIATHLON SERIES BOARD GAME

-It is currently the only board game I heard of.
+It is currently the only triathlon board game I heard of.
 Would I buy it myself?
 Probably not.
 But if someone from my family is reading this article, I would love to have it 😉

 3. 1-1 SWIM LESSONS

 The cool thing about swimming is that we never stop learning.
 You could offer a book about swimming, but the best option is to offer 1-1 swim lessons.
 Lookup for someone locally who is also doing video analysis.
-That’s always the eye-opening moment.
+That’s always an eye-opening moment.

 There are two big international swim schools.
 If you have the chance to find a coach or camp nearby, I would really recommend that.
-I had training from both schools and really enjoyed them:
+I had training from both schools and enjoyed them:

-4. A BIKE FIT
+5. A BIKE FIT

 If you want to make it a total surprise and go there directly with your friend, make sure that he takes his bike, of course, but also his entire triathlon equipment.

-5. A MASSAGE
+6. A MASSAGE

-We just can’t get enough of it 🙂
+We can’t get enough of them 🙂

-6. A FRAMED PICTURE OF A PREVIOUS RACE
+7. A FRAMED PICTURE OF A PREVIOUS RACE

-8. A TRIATHLON TV OR MAGAZINE SUBSCRIPTION
+9. A TRIATHLON TV OR MAGAZINE SUBSCRIPTION

-9. A RACE ENTRY
+10. A RACE ENTRY

 Paying for the entire race entry or a part of it is a great gift.
 But before writing it down on a gift card, be aware of the cost.
 It ranges between $50 to $800 for the biggest events.

-10. A GIFT CARD
+11. A GIFT CARD